 Q: What do we do if a child wants to sell us something?

+In addition to children, we will occasionally allow a couple of local vendors to sell trinkets in a set place for a limited time.
 There should be no one else on campus who would ask you to purchase items from them.
 If someone presents an offer to you, please check with our staff before you agree to anything.

 Q: Can children eat with us in the cafeteria?